voschezang/coding-handbook/psychology/emotions.md

 Feelings that indicate physiological states.

-- Pleasure or pain
+- Pleasure and pain.
-- Energy or fatigue
+- Energy and fatigue.
-- Warmth or coldness.
+- Warmth and coldness.
 Temperature.
-- Relaxation or tension.
+- Relaxation and tension.
+Seriousness and goofiness.
-- Comfort or anxiousness.
+- Comfort and anxiousness.
 Safety.

+Trust is associated with pleasantness, recognition and familiarity.
+Distrust is associated with uncertainty and risk.